 - Increasing women’s participation in all aspects of sport and recreation including decision-making.

-Clubs were asked to nominate 2-3 Club Champions who will be able to represent sporting club and will be passionate about making improvements to gender equality at their club.
+To apply, your club could nominate 2-3 Club Champions who will be able to commit to the program and represent your sporting club.
+They should be passionate about making improvements to gender equality at their club.
 A mix of both active players and members of the board/committee is essential (e.g. at least 1 player and 1 committee member).